taylarogers/100-days-of-code/README.md

 ## Day 8
 Today I carried on with some more work on my to-do list.
 I thought I would take the opportunity to practice my CSS as well and try to create something that I was proud of.
 I still have a lot to learn in terms of design, but the only way to get better is to practice more!
 Not completely happy with how it turned out, but hopefully I can come back to this once I have further developed my skills and see where I can make fixes.

+## Day 9
+I took the time today to look into some more advanced concepts of Javascript.
+Such as a lot of the new formatting available for use in new versions of ECMAScript.
+Nothing really to show for the day as I was just looking into things that will be integral in my further learning of the language.
+Excited to dive deeper into this concept.